-The HCBS Quality Assurance unit and each MCO is responsible for monitoring and analyzing data associated with the major incidents reported for members on waivers.
-For both FFS and MCO members, new CIRs are reviewed on a daily basis and follow-up is initiated immediately; routine monitoring continues through resolution.
+The HCBS Quality Oversight Unit and each MCO is responsible for monitoring and analyzing data associated with the major incidents reported for members on waivers.
+For both FFS and MCO members, new Critical Incident Reports (CIRs) are reviewed on a daily basis and follow-up is initiated immediately; routine monitoring continues through resolution.